canalplus/rx-player/doc/api/Track_Selection/setVideoTrack.md

 Setting a new video track when a previous one was already playing can lead by default to a `RELOADING` player state, during which playback might go into a transitory black screen and while multiple API will not be available.
-You can forbid this from happening (with some disadvantages, by explicitely setting
+You can forbid this from happening (with some disadvantages, by explicitly setting

 <div class="warning">
 In <i>DirectFile</i> mode (see <a